 Position Summary

 The Office Manager serves as a central operational, administrative, technology, and compliance resource for the District.
-This position supports daily utility operations, customer service, regulatory coordination, and field staff scheduling through the effective use of utility management software and standardized procedures.
-The Office Manager acts as the District’s Public Information Act (PIA) Officer, supports regulatory compliance efforts in coordination with the Superintendent and Field Operations team, oversees vendor management, develops and maintains Standard Operating Procedures (SOPs), and leads technology adoption and training for both office and field staff.
+This position supports daily utility operations, customer service, regulatory coordination, and utility management software and standardized procedures.
+The Office Manager acts as the District’s Public Information Act (PIA) Officer, supports regulatory compliance efforts in coordination with the Superintendent and Field Operations team, oversees vendor management, develops and helps to maintain Standard Operating Procedures (SOPs), and coordinates technology adoption and training for both office and field staff.

 This role requires strong organizational skills, technical aptitude, regulatory awareness, and the ability to operate effectively in a small MS4 utility environment with limited staff and high public accountability.